 “Very few people are even aware of the Exodusters.
 People forget, or deny, their history.
 Many have never heard of the contributions of their ancestors,” Davis said.
 “The descendants of the Kansas colonies have moved all over the U.S. and various countries.
 Some are successful; others are on welfare or in between.”

-It is his hope that a local historical society will help preserve the monument.
-His lifelong friend Ustaine Talley, now in her 70s, is gathering notes and oral histories for the event.
-She is planning a dedication ceremony in August 2010.
+He hopes a local historical society will help preserve the monument.
+His lifelong friend Ustaine Talley gathered notes and oral histories for the dedication ceremony held in August 2010.

 “I have tried to use durable materials so it will last for centuries,” he said.
 “I hope it lasts as long as the land.”